jensdanb/Pong/README.md

 4) Copy my project files into yours.

 In Pycharm on the left side is the "Project" folder, which contains "venv" and maybe a file that ends with ".py".
-Right click on one of the folders, or on "main.py" if it exists and choose Open In -> Explorer (assuming you are on Windows).
-It should show you the folder that Pycharm made for your project, with a folder inside it called "venv" and maybe some other files.
-Inside venv are the tools such as Python and Kivy that the project uses, the other files are the ones you can use to make a computer program.
+Right click on one of the folders, or on "main.py" if it exists, and choose Open In -> Explorer (if you are on Linux; Open In -> Files).
+It should show you the folder that Pycharm made for your project, with a folder inside it called "venv" and maybe a "main.py" file next to it.
+Python itself and any extra tools (such as Kivy) are inside the venv folder, while other files next to venv are the ones you can create and edit to make a computer program with Python.
 Download my files from this website and copy them into the project folder, next to the venv folder.
-For Pong, you need "pong game.py" and "pong.kv".
+For Pong, you need the files "pong game.py" and "pong.kv".

 5) Press run.

-In Pycharm you should now see the files appeared on the left side.
-Double click the new ones so you can see them in the main screen.
-Right click somewhere in the middle of the file you want to run, and choose "Run" with the green triangle.
-To play Pong, run the "pong game.py" file.
+In Pycharm you should see the files appeared on the left side after copying them into the project folder.
+Double click a file to show it in the main screen.
+Right click somewhere in the main screen and choose the "Run" option to run the currently open file as a Python program.
+For Pong, you need to run the file "pong game.py" and have "pong.kv" in the project folder.

 If anything didn't work, send me a message :)